happyleetw/server/README.md

 | CLOUDFLARE_TURNSTILE_SECRET |                     | *OPTIONAL.* If you want to use Turnstile to show a captcha when someone creates an account.                                              |
 | CLOUDFLARE_ZONE_ID          |                     | *OPTIONAL.* If you want to use Cloudflare proxy in front of your server.                                                                 |
 | CLOUDFLARE_API_KEY          |                     | *OPTIONAL.* If you want to use Cloudflare proxy in front of your server.                                                                 |

+## Change your Obsidian plugin to point to your server

+Change the server URL in your `<VAULT_DIR>/.obsidian/plugins/share-note/data.json` file.

+This file will sync to all your devices using your normal sync method, so all your devices will update.